 The anti-male bias never seems to relent, either, especially on college campuses.
 UC Riverside is considering a mandatory gender studies program, Princeton University’s hired a Men’s Engagement Manager to “challenge gender stereotypes” and work against “aggressive masculinity” on campus, and Vanderbilt University’s Healthy Masculinities Week featured a speaker who criticized action movie stars and athletes for having “progressively larger” physiques.
 University of North Carolina professors Sara Smith and Banu Gokariksel stated in a recent issue of the Journal of Feminist Geography (that one’s so preposterous I don’t even need to make a joke about it) that the election of Donald Trump signaled a return to an emphasis on “masculinist state institutions” and diminished “feminized state institutions that are associated with care, well-being, and education of the population.”
 Aside from actually reinforcing gender stereotypes vis-à-vis this “analysis,” the two professors have badly missed the mark on about every level; tellingly, they’re looking for the silver bullet that would implicate society for all of its sexism and misogyny, neatly packaged with a little bow on top.
 The numbers tell a different story, however.

 Women earn 60% of Bachelor’s degrees, 60% of Master’s degrees, and 52% of PhDs.
-In nearly every major metropolitan area of the United States, where most of the population is concentrated, women out-earn men.
+In 147 of the 150 largest metropolitan areas of the United States, single women under thirty out-earn the men in their peer group.
 The steady drum-beat of systemic oppression against women in this country is simply not true, and in fields that are traditionally male-dominated, the push to hire more women is accelerating their advancement, a kind of gendered affirmative action.
 There’s no question that the push for equal rights for women has been a net positive both for women and for society, but we need to be wary of the policies that are actually disadvantaging men based on the faulty premise that we need to correct for the inherent societal discrimination against women.
 There are no rights men have that women do not in this country, and feminists would do well to stop trying to ram equity of outcome down everyone’s throats and vilifying women who choose a more traditional path of child-rearing and home-making.
 The whole point of women’s lib was so that women could have the choice to pursue a career, stay at home, or work part-time or at a less demanding job to still be primarily focused on the raising of a family.
 Choosing to give and nurture life is not “selling out,” it’s a beautiful and selfless decision; not every woman, in fact most women, do not want to be CEOs or generals.
 I would suggest feminists’ energies be better spent on the real threats to women, like Islam.